szrbdk/oscilloscope/README.md

 # oscilloscope widget package for Flutter

+###This is an Enhanced fork of oscilloscope plugin.

+###Additional features:

+- Adjustable xScale
+- Ability to store values and scroll through the widget
+- Pinch to zoom in / out

+#-----

 Oscilloscope is a graphical display  similar to the trace on an oscilloscope that will display values as it scrolls across the screen.
 The widget uses a *List <double>* as the source of the data to display and will scale the information to fit the display.
 Take a look at the example to see how it can be used.